mrapp-ke/MLRL-Boomer/doc/user_guide/testbed/arguments.md

 ### Mode

-MLRL-Testbed supports different modes of operation configurable via the argument `--mode`.
+The package mlrl-testbed supports different modes of operation configurable via the argument `--mode`.
 By default, a single experiment configured via the command line API is run.
 However, it is also possible to run several experiments at once.
 In the following, we provide an overview of all available configuration options:

 - `--mode` (Default value = `single`)